• Skip to primary navigation

 Roasting is just the simplest method of cooking and yields the tastiest flavor.
 So, when life gets busy…and you know it does…roasting everything is a perfectly acceptable sneaky short-cut.

-Roasted Asparagus and Lemon from Taste, Love and Nourish
+Roasted Asparagus and Lemon on a tray.Pin

 When a recipe is this simple, ingredients become even more important.
 When shopping for asparagus, the first I thing look at are the tips.